skip to Main Content

 After the event, when I returned home, I had to take special care of Buffalo.
 Even though we had a tarp for the floor of the Pavilion, his hide was slightly damp.
 In addition, I discovered that many small spiders liked him, too.

 I had to lay Buffalo out in my back yard to dry in the sun.
-I gave all the spiders strict instructions that they had to relocate off of him into the garden as I would be bringing the vacuum cleaner for a nice tidy before bringing Buffalo back in the house.
+I gave all the spiders strict instructions that they had to relocate off of him into the garden, as I would be bringing the vacuum cleaner for a nice tidy before bringing Buffalo back into the house.
 When I returned an hour later, I noticed that all the spider hitchhikers had thankfully moved on.

 After some grooming via modern appliance, I was able to bring Buffalo into the house and lay him out on my living room floor so that he could fully dry over the next few days.

 This turned out to be a cause for rejoicing for my cat Night Sky, who I frequently found buried up to his eyeballs in Buffalo’s dense fur.
 He used the neck ridge as a kind of furry backrest.
-I don’t blame him, many folks over the years have found Buffalo to have a strong connection to the Earth, and he is marvelous for shamanic journeying (which he loves).
+I don’t blame him; many folks over the years have found Buffalo to have a strong connection to the Earth, and he is marvelous for shamanic journeying (which he loves).

-I’m sure Night Sky has had some interesting dreams given how much spiritual energy Buffalo has.
-I really don’t want to roll Buffalo up and put him away myself, but he is difficult to keep safe from kitty litter and the occasional cat hair ball accident.
+I’m sure Night Sky has had some interesting dreams, given how much spiritual energy Buffalo has.
+I really don’t want to roll Buffalo up and put him away myself, but he is difficult to keep safe from kitty litter and the occasional cat hairball accident.

 Ah, the challenges of balancing ancient allies with modern technology and cats…